artemo24/DyrBok/documentation/english/user-manual/user-manual.md

 <img alt="Home screen of the app." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/user-manual/start-screen.png" width="672">

-Here you can choose one of the five animal species: birds, cats, dogs, rabbits or rodents.
+Here you can choose one of the five animal species: dog, cats, rabbits, rodents or birds.
 You can also use the button at the bottom to view information about the app.

 ## Screen with shelter animals of one species